Contact the City Manager

 To view the City's current and historical budgets, click here.

-I want to take this opportunity to welcome you to the City’s website.
-I think that you’ll find it very useful in helping you discover the many opportunities that this great City has to offer.
+Welcome to the City's website.
+We think that you’ll find it very useful in helping you discover the many opportunities that this great City has to offer.
 There are connections to thousands of public documents, agendas and minutes, videos, recreation programs just to name a few.
 The above drop-down menus will help you explore this site as will the search feature at the top of the page.

 The City Manager serves as the chief administrative officer of the city and is accountable to the City Council.
 With the exception of the City Attorney the City Manager appoints City department heads and all other staff and provides management guidance to the operating departments.
 The City Manager is also responsible for the City budget and Capital Improvement Plan and for assuring that City services are provided in accordance with the goals and policies established by the City Council in the most efficient and effective manner possible given resource availability.
 The Manager keeps the Council advised of the City’s financial condition, and the future needs of the City.